buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/QuantitySets/Qto_ElectricApplianceBaseQuantities.md

 # Qto_ElectricApplianceBaseQuantities

-Base quantities that are common to the definition of all occurrences of electric appliance.
+Base quantities that are common to the definition of all occurrences of electric appliance.<!-- end of definition -->